Sections of this page:

 Contact the Financial Aid Office for more details regarding this policy.

 The State of Illinois has not established a mandated refunding rule for private colleges.

-For information regarding how your academic progression can affect financial aid benefits, please see the Student Academic Progression Policy.
+Please see the Satisfactory Academic Progression Policy for information on how academic progression can affect financial aid benefits.
 Lakeview College of Nursing has one SAP policy that applies to all students.